Financial-Times/treecreeper/docs/schema-spec.md

 ### Fieldset Definitions

 Fieldsets group properties with other properties that are related to them e.g. all the properties defining relationships between systems might be grouped in a `relatedSystems` fieldset.
 This structure is not used in the underlying data store, but is rather applied at a later stage by anything using the data.
-Fieldsets are defined using ibjects with the following properties
+Fieldsets are defined using objects with the following properties

 | name        | required | default details | examples                                                     |
 | ----------- | -------- | --------------- | ------------------------------------------------------------ |